telenordigital/connect-android-sdk/README.md

 ### Next steps for confidential clients

 The user's access and refresh tokens are stored in a database controlled by you.
-The SDK will return an `access code` in the `onActivityResult()` function.
-This access code should be exchanged for access and refresh tokens in your backend system.
+The SDK will return an _authorization code_ in the `onActivityResult()` function.
+If the Chrome Custom Tab feature is enabled you can find the authorization code with the `intentHasValidRedirectUrlCall` function.
+This authorization code should be exchanged for access and refresh tokens in your backend system.

 ## Connect Payment